railsbridge-boston/cookbook/README.md

 page", and add a password.
 Now you have something to fill in the "Event registration link" with.

+It will still pop up on the Railsbridge Boston web site, which pulls in Eventbrite events automatically.
+To hide registrations links, run `heroku config:set HIDE_REGISTRATION=true -a railsbridge-boston`.

 [this link]: https://www.eventbrite.com/copy?eid=14742277549&crumb=79144f8705126c

 ## 8 weeks before (Sponsorship Coordinator)